andigud/Sumerian-Translator-Python/README.md

 ## How to use:
-to use download the script then put it in the same folderr as your project and enter code like this
+to use download the script then put it in the same folder as your project and enter code like this

 `` from sumtrans import translate``